fvizpal/housing-shiny/Readme.md

 # Housing data visualisation app

-Elaboarte data depiction and visualisation of housing data using line charts and tables
+Elaborate data depiction and visualisation of housing data using line charts and tables

 #### Tech Stack
 1. Shiny for pyhton